vaughnparker/spherical-distance/Step5_example.md

-# A Complete Example: New York to London
+# Step 5: A Worked Example

 Let's use our formula to calculate the actual distance between New York City and London!